Configuration

 -

-If you modify configurations, such as the analysis configuration or the application schema, before reindexing, this discards any previously saved offline changes.
+Modifying configurations such as the analysis configuration or application schema before reindexing discards any previously saved offline changes.

 -

-If reindexing is complete and you make another change that triggers reindexing, such as modifying the application schema or a data source, the system deletes the existing offline application and creates a new one.
+If reindexing is complete and you make another change that triggers reindexing, such as modifying the application schema or a data source, the existing offline application is deleted and a new one is created.

 -